axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

 <p>In case you do not know, I have no repects for Jesus or Mohammed; they are stories from the Iron Age that cannot relied on, except as a means to convert Iron Age people to a particular religion; the prophets are a bit more reliable; Socrates is most reliable, he was trying to convince. too, but a scientific perspective.</p>

 <h1></h1>
-<p>What Inget for the Intro and the first chapter is that we cannot stand to be alone, we have to be in community with our believes or with people.</p>
+<p>What I get for the Intro and the first chapter, <em>Freedom&mdash;A Psychological Problem?</em> is that we cannot be alone, we have to be in community with our believes or with people.</p>
 <p>Being in community, by ourselves, with our believes is tricky because it can <em>easily</em> lead to our spouting nonsense.
-However, it can lead to its developement from a believe to a thesis.</p>
+However, it can lead to its developement from a believe to a thesis to a theory.
+And that development </p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">